urgent-challenge/urgent2024/_pages/data.md

 ```

 #### Option 1: NEMAR.org direct download
-Each release can be downloaded using a direct download link.
+Each release can be downloaded as a single Zip file using a direct download link.
 For example the link to the download page of the first release is:

 ```
 https://nemar.org/dataexplorer/detail?dataset_id=ds005505